DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/gitops/gitops-secret.md

     - Closely integrated with ArgoCD, no need to install additional components
     - Can be easily integrated with existing credential management systems
-    - Supports many credential storage backends, such as Vault, Kubernetes Secret, AWS Secret, etc.
+    - Supports many credential storage backends, such as Vault, Kubernetes Secret, and AWS Secret
-    - Supports encryption of any Kubernetes resource, such as secrets, configmaps, deployment environment variables, etc.
+    - Supports encryption of any Kubernetes resource, such as secrets, configmaps and deployment environment variables

     Disadvantage: Sensitive information changes require **manual synchronization**